Nickelodeon (Scandinavia)

-Nickelodeon is a children's channel broadcasting in Denmark, Norway and Finland.
+Nickelodeon is a children's channel broadcasting in Denmark, Norway, Sweden and Finland.
 It broadcasts programming from the similarly branded channels in the United Kingdom and the United States as well as a few locally produced programmes.

 History

 The channel started broadcasting in 1996 as a part of the analogue Viasat package, only broadcasting in the morning, sharing one transponder on Sirius 1 (previously Marcopolo 1) with ZTV and one on TV Sat 2 shared with 3+ and other Danish channels.
 The official launch was on 1 February 1997.
 Initially it was only broadcasting for six hours between 7 a.m. and 1 p.m.
 A few years later, it switched to another transponder, allowing it to broadcast between 6 a.m. and 6 p.m.

 Nickelodeon was launched as a free-to-air television channel in Sweden in 2001 and in Finland on 1 September 2007.

 On 18 June 2008, a separate channel for Sweden was launched.
 Nickelodeon Sweden replaced the pan-Nordic channel in all of the country.
 The pan-Nordic does however continue to be available in Denmark, Finland and Norway.

 A Danish version, Nickelodeon Denmark, was launched in March 2008.
 It was launched with VH1 Denmark, which aired Nickelodeon for six hours in the morning.
 The Pan-Nordic version is still available to Danish satellite viewers.

 In 2011, the channel started broadcasting commercials in Norwegian, despite also being available in Denmark and Finland at the time.

 On 7 January 2013, Viacom launched a Finnish version of Nick Jr. which replaced Nickelodeon Scandinavia on cable and in the terrestrial network.
 Nickelodeon Scandinavia continues to be available on satellite in Finland.
+Also, Nickelodeon continued to be available with a Finnish audio track on the pan-American Pluto TV channel of Nickelodeon Totally Teen.

+Nickelodeon Denmark

+The channel was launched on 15 March 2008 with the launch of VH1 Denmark, where it was broadcast between 6:00 am and 12:00 pm.
+From 1996 to 2008, Denmark had been served by the pan-Nordic Nickelodeon Scandinavia.
+The Pan-Nordic channel continues to be available on satellite.
+VH1 stopped simulcasting Nickelodeon around New Year's Eve 2008/2009, which meant that the two channels had their own frequencies in analogue cable networks such as YouSee and Telia Stofa, where Nickelodeon would now be available between 6:00 am and 6:00 pm.

+On 1 September 2009 the channel started broadcasting between 5:00 am and 7:00 pm The channel has been available on the digital terrestrial Boxer TV platform since November 2009.
+Nickelodeon was one of the least watched children's channels in Denmark in 2008, with a viewing share of 0.3 percent among 3-11 year olds.
+It was surpassed by Disney Channel (15.7 percent share), Cartoon Network (12.0), Toon Disney (2.2), Jetix (2.1) and Playhouse Disney (2.1), with only Boomerang and Nickelodeon's satellite version having a smaller share of the children channels in Denmark.